duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/vpn/dns-blocklists.md

 ## Can I disable or customize the DuckDuckGo DNS blocklist?

-You can disable the DNS blocklist by turning off “Block risky domains” under VPN Settings > DNS Server.
+You can disable the DNS blocklist by turning off “Block risky domains” under **VPN Settings** > **DNS Server**.
 If you disable the blocklist, DNS queries will continue to use a DuckDuckGo DNS server, but none of your DNS queries will be checked against the blocklist or blocked.

 The DuckDuckGo DNS blocklist cannot be customized or modified at this time.
-However, if you would prefer to use a third-party DNS service that better fits your preferences, you can configure the DuckDuckGo VPN to use a custom DNS service under VPN Settings > DNS Server.
+However, if you would prefer to use a third-party DNS service that better fits your preferences, you can configure the DuckDuckGo VPN to use a custom DNS service under **VPN Settings** > **DNS Server**.

 ## A site was wrongfully blocked.
 How can I report it?